ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Input Share Decryption {#input-share-decryption}

-Each report share has a corresponding task ID, report metadata (report ID, timestamp, and extensions), the public share sent to each Aggregator, and the recipient's encrypted input share.
+Each report share has a corresponding task ID, report metadata (report ID and, timestamp), the public share sent to each Aggregator, and the recipient's encrypted input share.
 Let `task_id`, `metadata`, `public_share`, and `encrypted_input_share` denote these values, respectively.
 Given these values, an aggregator decrypts the input share as follows.
 First, the aggregator looks up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id`.
 If not found, then it marks the report share as invalid with the error `hpke_unknown_config_id`.
 Otherwise, it constructs an `InputShareAad` message from `task_id`, `metadata`, and `public_share`.
 Let this be denoted by `input_share_aad`.
-It then decrypts the payload with the following procedure:
+It then decrypts the payload with the following
+procedure:

 ~~~
-input_share = OpenBase(encrypted_input_share.enc, sk,
+plaintext_input_share = OpenBase(encrypted_input_share.enc, sk,
   "dap-02 input share" || 0x01 || server_role,
   input_share_aad, encrypted_input_share.payload)
 ~~~